chenrq2005/cse6242_team76_project/README.md

 ## Webapp Installation and Launch

-- You can choose to download the for this repository to your system or use terminal:
+- You can choose to download or clone the repository to your system:

 ```
 https://github.com/chenrq2005/cse6242_team76_project.git